vansamps/vansamps/_drafts/to-all-the-guitar-ive-loved.md

 ---

-title: Guitar Anatomy
+title: Titled
 layout: default
-tags: Miscellaneous
 author: Evan Yohe
+tags: Opinion
-bgcolor: warning
+bgcolor: danger
 ---
 I say this is no simple terms, to all the guitars I've loved before;